Energy and Economic Growth: A BRIEF SUMMARY! by Remi Guillet. 2nd part: sources of energy, fossil or not.

 The use of fossil fuels in the world ...

-The condition of the fossil energy reserves ...
+The state of fossil energy reserves ...

-a) About Gtep's 800 of "Proven" Reserves
+a) About 800 Gtep of "proven" reserves

-** Eg oil shale and other natural bitumens
+** for example oil shale and other natural bitumens

-What about "renewable"
+What about "renewables"

 Comparison of electricity production costs